odow/StochOptFormat/README.md

 - Q: This seems catered to SDDP; I just have some scenarios.

   A: The policy graph can represent any scenario tree.
-Go read [1].
+For more details read [1].

 - Q: I want continuous random variables.